 Another component of the ALP Programme includes Basic Microbit programming which aims to teach Secondary two students programming skills to create solutions to solve real-life challenges.
 Students use their programming skills to work on a project throughout the semester aimed at improving real life situations through the framework of design and computational thinking.

 Tier One – Upper Secondary

 Our Secondary three Tier 1 programme focuses on the development of abilities, interest and talents based on student’s choice.
 We provide more in-depth molecular gastronomy and coffee barista classes and offer students more insights, greater awareness, and exposure to the application of food science and technology to real world situations.

-Students who express further interest in food science will be provided with further opportunities in our Tier 2 programme, which enables students to demonstrate their talents via opportunities for public showcase.
+Students who express further interest in food science will be provided with further opportunities in our Tier 2 programme, which enables students to demonstrate their skills and talents.
 We provide workshops which covers comprehensive intermediate barista and brewing skills for those wanting to deepen their knowledge (E.g. Barista Skills, Brewing, Sensory Skills and Roasting)

 Students extracting espresso shots and making café latte.

 The Tier 2 programme also encompasses National Competitions that our students participate in.
 Through these competitions, students develop resilience in overcoming challenges, interpersonal and critical thinking skills.

 The competition aims to teach students about food science through the making of ice cream.
 It also challenges the students to come up with innovative flavours in accordance to the given theme.
 The winning entries were chosen based on innovation, taste and presentation and the students had to make the ice cream on-site.